alexsantostx94/portfolio-alex-santos/src/pages/index.md

         content: 'Brand identity, logo design and illustrations.'
       - title: Front-End Development
         content: >-
-          Front-End dev in HTML, CSS, javascript as well as JAMstack development.
-I can work with you on existing designs and incorporate elemnts that help your products SEO and outreach.
+          Front-End development in HTML, CSS, javascript as well as jamstack development with headerless CMS systems.
+I can work with you on existing designs and incorporate elements that will help your websites SEO and outreach.
 template: advanced
 ---